wesleywerner/aliverl/docs/game-spec.md

     DESERIALIZE,
-    "You can map the positional matrix around you, allowing you to " "deserialize and blink into the chosen direction.
-Version 4 allows " "you to cross wall boundaries. "
+    "You can map the positional matrix around you, allowing you to " "deserialize and blink into the chosen direction. "